 Mapping Our Shared Interests

 Some technology observers stretch the term interest graph to include other people who share our interests.
 I think this muddies the picture though.
-Just mapping people to their interests is a rich enough problem in its own right.
-We’ve barely scratched the surface here.
+Just mapping people to their interests is a rich enough problem in its own right and we’ve barely scratched the surface here.

 So, to get at this connection with others who share our interests, I like the term “shared interest graph” because it clearly states what it is: a map of people who share your interests.

-At the most basic level, you use a shared interest graph to: 1) find new interests amongst people we already know; and 2) find new people with interests we already know.
+At the most basic level, you use a shared interest graph to: 1) find new interests amongst people we already know; and 2) find new people amongst interests we already have.

-When it comes to using shared interests to find new interests, Facebook’s new Graph Search is a slick example.
-I’m still assessing how relevant my friends’ tastes in music, shows, and books really are to my own tastes.
-But it’s worth noting that one of my favorite musicians is Michael Franti, and he is at the top of my friends’ collective music list on Facebook.
+When it comes to using shared interests to find new interests, Facebook’s new Graph Search is a one of the best examples, even though they’ve deprecated much of its functionality since it first rolled out in 2013.
+I used to be able to use it to see how relevant my friends’ tastes in music, shows, and books really are to my own tastes.
+You can see from the screenshot captured back then that one of my favorite musicians, Michael Franti, is also at the top of my friends’ collective music list on Facebook.
+Music says a lot about our personality and the personalities of our friends.
+This search function seems mostly gone today on Facebook, but you can still do search for “my friends who live in X,” which is handy when you’re on a trip.

-As for finding new people through interests, Facebook Groups and Google+ Communities are good, concrete examples.
-I run a “Good Business” community on Google+, which has helped me meet lots of people who share my interest in “business as a force for good in the world.”
+As for finding new people through interests, Reddit, Twitter Topics, and Facebook Groups are good, concrete examples.
+I used to run a “Good Business” community on Google+, which helped me meet lots of people who share my interest in “business as a force for good in the world.”

 With a map of shared interests, you can also combine finding new people and finding new interests.
-Music sites like Pandora show you lists of strangers who share your tastes in music.
+Music services like Spotify show you lists of strangers who share your tastes in music.
 You can then visit their profiles to find new music that you also might like.

 Opening Up Our Shared Interests